-Dubai has become a global magnet for investors, digital entrepreneurs, consultants, and international traders.
-Many of them establish companies remotely, but the real challenge begins after company registration.
+Dubai has become a global hotspot for investors, digital entrepreneurs, consultants, and international traders.
+Many of them successfully set up companies remotely—but the real challenge begins when trying to open a bank account in Dubai for non residents.

 Why Dubai Attracts Non-Resident Entrepreneurs